-Although there has been a slight decline in owner-occupancy in favor of social housing, this is due to the rise of single person households.
+Although there has been a slight decline in owner-occupancy in favour of social housing, this is due to the rise of single person households.

 Owner-occupied dwellings, which cater mainly to families, receive generous benefits from the government.
 Aside from mortgage tax relief, house owners are also entitled to a standard deduction for home maintenance.
 About 21% of households in Denmark receive housing subsidies from the government, the highest rate in the EU.

-One way to revive the housing market could be to deregulate the rental market.
-Rapid price increases in the past, combined with strict rent controls, have led to low rental yields in Denmark.
-Average rental yields in Copenhagen typically range from 4.2% to 5.5%, according to Global Property Guide research.
+Rapid price increases in the past led to low rental yields in Denmark.
+But in the past few year yields have recovered (see rental yields in Denmark), and average rental yields in Copenhagen typically range from 5.18% to 6.54%, according to Global Property Guide research.

 Be the first to comment on this article!